Facts About Google That You Should Know

 - If U.S. Google’s employee passes away while their surviving spouse or intimate partner, under the employ of the 14-year-old search company, will earn a 50 per cent check of their earnings per year for the next decade.

-- Google’s a planner for weddings.
+- Google is a wedding planner.
 Yeah, you got it right.
 Plan your unique wedding day with Google.

 - Google Sky Maps allows views of stars, constellations, galaxies, and planets.